 Of course, English language proficiency is critical to effective collaboration, but voice processes also demand a familiar local or at least an easily understandable English accent.
-Though providers invest in accent training, challenges in comprehension tend to creep in, which can be a small or big problem depending on the nature of the function being outsourced, or frequency of verbal and/or written interactions.
+Though providers invest in accent training, challenges in comprehension tend to creep in.

 A small time difference